kubermatic/kubecarrier/docs/basics/api_reference.md

 ## CatalogEntrySet.catalog.kubecarrier.io/v1alpha1

-CatalogEntrySet provides fully automation for provider to create both CustomResourceDiscovery and CatalogEntry for the same CRD in multiple service clusters.
+CatalogEntrySet provides fully automation for provider to create both CustomResourceDiscoverySet and CatalogEntry for the same CRD in multiple service clusters.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |